11027649/ABM_project/PLANNING.md

 ## TODO:
 - Drive into the grid/ drive out of the grid for cars: measure waiting time for level of service
 - Pedestrians: spawn around the same distance, also measure time of crossing for los

 - Nagel-Schreckenberg for cars
 - Different pedestrian spawning?
 Also nagel-schreckenberg? (waves)
 - Multiple lanes for pedestrians
 - Acceleration

+- Figure out what kind of updating schedule to use (Random for now?)

 Crowding
 - Continuous grid